Virgin Islands Catamaran

 How do I reserve a yacht and what are the payment terms?

-After working with your agent to find the perfect yacht at the right time for your vacation we will supply you with a charter contract.
+After working with Sailing Directions to find the perfect yacht at the right time for your vacation we will supply you with a charter contract.
 Once you are completely happy with the charter agreement a 50% deposit is required to reserve the yacht, unless your vacation dates are more than 6 months from the contract signing, in which case 25% deposit is due at the time of signing and another 25% deposit is due 6 months in advance of the vacation dates.

 The balance is due 60 days prior to the beginning date. top